 Bosnia continues to struggle with internal divisions and is hampered as an outsourcing destination by a severe shortfall between talent and demand.
 However, the country is coming into play as a satellite center for software development companies headquartered in more established European markets, such as Croatia.

 The tech outsourcing sector is well regarded for its high-quality workforce and affordable labor, but the country suffers from a serious shortfall in talent, especially among senior professionals, who are often lured offshore.
 Few students currently study technology at tertiary level.
-Initiatives to reverse that trend include an incubator for entrepreneurs at the University of Sarajevo and the UK-funded 21st Century Schools program, which is using micro:bit to promote critical thinking and programming skills among children across the Western Balkans.
+Initiatives to reverse that trend include an incubator for entrepreneurs at the University of Sarajevo and the UK-funded 21st Century Schools program, which is providing micro:bit devices to schools across the Western Balkans to promote critical thinking and programming skills among one million students aged 10-15 years.

 Bosnian, Croatian and Serbian are all official languages, but both English and German are reasonably widely spoken.

 Bosnia remains riven by sharp ethnic divisions, 25 years after a US-brokered peace agreement brought its bitter civil war to an end.
 The country is divided into two entities, the Serb republic and the Muslim-Croat federation, and is run by a three-member presidency formed by Serb, Bosniak and Croat representatives; state decisions must be jointly agreed and all have the right of veto.
-Pro-Russian Serb leader Milorad Dodik is an outspoken advocate for greater autonomy and eventual secession of the Serb-dominated region.
+General elections were held in October 2022, but the results have been disputed after irregularities were reported on polling day.